Thinking of trying that trendy diet your friends are raving about? Before jumping into the latest fad diet, check the science first.

 While many diets promise quick weight loss, they often have a downside.
 We asked two USC experts to help us analyze four popular diet plans and separate fact from fiction.
 Here’s what we learned.

 Diet plan: High protein, low carb

 The Good: Few hunger pangs since protein helps to suppress your appetite.
-Many rave that low-carb is the best diet plan because you’ll lose weight as the diet causes your body to enter “ketosis,” a process that shifts it from using carbs to burning fat for fuel.
+Many rave that low-carb is the best diet plan because you’ll lose weight as the diet causes your body to enter ketosis — a process that occurs when the body does not have enough glucose to burn for fuel.
+Rather than burning carbs, the body will shift to burning fat for fuel.
 By removing sugars, starchy food and refined flours, it also improves your insulin levels.
-“The more carbs you can cut out, the better, especially sugars and highly processed foods, which tend to be higher in carbs,” said Michael Goran, co-director of the Diabetes and Obesity Research Institute at Keck School of Medicine of USC.
+“The more carbs you can cut out, the better, especially sugars and highly processed foods, which tend to be higher in carbs,” says Michael Goran, PhD, co-director of the Diabetes and Obesity Research Institute at the Keck School of Medicine of USC.
 “A high-carb diet generates a lot of glucose, which means you have to produce more insulin to clear it.
 This stresses your body and, over time, can contribute to cardiovascular disease or diabetes risk.”

 Call for an Appointment

 The Bad: Cutting carbs at the most extreme level can lead to eliminating fresh fruit and vegetables, which means you miss out on their nutritional benefits.
 Eating a lot of protein without enough fiber can lead to constipation, especially at the start.
 You may also feel tired and irritable during the first two weeks as your body shifts to burning fat for energy.
 A diet emphasizing meat protein can lead to consuming too much saturated fat — especially when plant-based sources like beans and legumes are restricted or eliminated.

 The ketogenic diet is a variation of Atkins that calls for extremely low carbohydrates, moderate protein and high fat.